lizzonsh/devops-hafifa/01.Git/HANDS-ON.md

 1. Created a new branch "ITTools" from "main"
 2. Started a new script for the ITTools chapter
-3. Add the scrript to git on "ITTools" branch
+3. Add the script to git on "ITTools" branch
 4. Commiting changes into "ITTools" branch
 5. When ready, do a pull request into "main"
 6. Call someone from the team to check